Electronic waste: Consumer awareness efforts

-The U.S. Environmental Protection Agency encourages electronic recyclers to become certified by demonstrating to an accredited, independent third party auditor that they meet specific standards to safely recycle and manage electronics.
-This should work so as to ensure the highest environmental standards are being maintained.
+The U.S. Environmental Protection Agency encourages electronic recyclers to become certified by demonstrating to an accredited, independent third-party auditor that they meet specific standards for safely recycling and managing electronics.
+This should work to ensure the highest environmental standards are maintained.
 Two certifications for electronic recyclers currently exist and are endorsed by the EPA.
 Customers are encouraged to choose certified electronics recyclers.
-Responsible electronics recycling reduces environmental and human health impacts, increases the use of reusable and refurbished equipment and reduces energy use while conserving limited resources.
+Responsible electronics recycling reduces environmental and human health impacts, increases the use of reusable and refurbished equipment, and conserves limited resources while reducing energy use.
 The two EPA-endorsed certification programs are Responsible Recyclers Practices (R2) and E-Stewards.
-Certified companies ensure they are meeting strict environmental standards which maximize reuse and recycling, minimize exposure to human health or the environment, ensure safe management of materials and require destruction of all data used on electronics.
+Certified companies ensure they meet strict environmental standards that maximize reuse and recycling, minimize exposure to human health and the environment, ensure the safe management of materials, and require the destruction of all data stored on electronics.
 Certified electronics recyclers have demonstrated through audits and other means that they continually meet specific high environmental standards and safely manage used electronics.
-Once certified, the recycler is held to the particular standard by continual oversight by the independent accredited certifying body.
-A certification board accredits and oversees certifying bodies to ensure that they meet specific responsibilities and are competent to audit and provide certification.
+Once certified, the recycler is held to the specific standard through continual oversight by the independent, accredited certifying body.
+A certification board accredits and oversees certifying bodies to ensure they meet specific responsibilities and are competent to audit and issue certifications.

-Some U.S. retailers offer opportunities for consumer recycling of discarded electronic devices.
+Some U.S. retailers offer consumers opportunities to recycle discarded electronic devices.
 In the US, the Consumer Electronics Association (CEA) urges consumers to dispose properly of end-of-life electronics through its recycling locator.
-This list only includes manufacturer and retailer programs that use the strictest standards and third-party certified recycling locations, to provide consumers assurance that their products will be recycled safely and responsibly.
+This list includes only manufacturer and retailer programs that use the strictest standards and third-party-certified recycling locations, providing consumers with assurance that their products will be recycled safely and responsibly.
 CEA research has found that 58 percent of consumers know where to take their end-of-life electronics, and the electronics industry would very much like to see that level of awareness increase.
 Consumer electronics manufacturers and retailers sponsor or operate more than 5,000 recycling locations nationwide and have vowed to recycle one billion pounds annually by 2016, a sharp increase from 300 million pounds industry recycled in 2010.